Core Standards of the Course

 Standard 8

-Perform visual inspection of structural components and members.
+Perform visual inspection of structural components.

 Standard 9